300 Years Of The Clough House At Old North

 The Home: What Is the Clough House?

-The Clough House is the building on the Unity Street side of Old North’c campus that currently houses our historic chocolate program and Patriots Corner, a rotating gallery space.
+The Clough House is the building on the Unity Street side of Old North’s campus that houses the Printing Office of Edes & Gill and Heritage Goods + Gifts.
 It was built on pastureland around 1715 by Ebenezer Clough, who was the master brick mason of Old North Church.
 Before he began work on the church, he built this house for his family as well as five other houses like it on Unity Street.
 The Clough House is one of only three remaining brick structures that date to the first decades of the 1700s in Boston, making it quite unique today.

 While it was originally constructed as an elegant single-family home, this building has served many purposes over time: a single-family home, a tenement for many families, and a house museum.
 Now it serves a variety of purposes for Old North Church & Historic Site, including exhibit, gallery, office, and storage spaces.
 The Clough [rhymes with “fluff”] House witnessed all the changes in its surrounding neighborhood over the past 300 years while it too changed to meet the needs of the community.

 Left: Children on Unity Street c.
 1899.
 Photo from Boston Public Library Digital Commonwealth Archive.

 Clough House as it appears today, with the third floor added in 1808.

 After the death of Ebenezer Clough in 1724, the house changed owners several times.
 Each of these owner-occupants was upper-middle-class and of English descent.
 In 1808, a third floor was added to the Clough House and the house was divided into multiple, increasingly crowded rental units.
 Gradually, it became a tenement.
 Between 1810 and 1944, 180 different middle- to working-class families called the Clough House home.
 At the height of the tenement period, 29 people lived in this one structure simultaneously.